 Kieran worked throughout high school on a friend's beef cattle farm.
 His duties included caring for various farm animals.
 These experiences led him to pursue a career in veterinary medicine.
 He completed his undergraduate degree at Gettysburg College in Pennsylvania where he graduated in 2015 with degrees in Biology and Chemistry.
 During college he worked on a dairy farm with the herd-health team and spent summers in Durango helping a large animal veterinarian.

 Kieran was accepted into the Ross University School of Veterinary Medicine in St. Kitts and Nevis.
 He went on to complete his clinical year at Colorado State University, graduating in January of 2019 with highest honors.
 While completing an externship with VetweRx Equine, he decided that he wanted to specialize in equine practice and stay within northern Colorado.

 Dr. Smith is a member of the American Association of Equine Practitioners and American Veterinary Medical Association.
 His special interests reside in reproduction, neonatal care, infectious diseases, and emergency medicine.

-Kieran currently lives in Ft.
-Lupton.
+Kieran currently lives in Castle Rock.
 When not working, he enjoys hiking, camping, snowboarding, and travelling.

 Dr. Meredith Frey grew up on both sides of the country, New Jersey and California.
 Both had its advantages and gave her a "bicoastal" perspective in the equine world.
 She started riding horses at the age of 5 and oddly, never had a horse to call her own.
 Instead, she gained experience working with multiple different horses and mounts.
 Dr. Frey decided to become a veterinarian to give back to the species she so cherished as a child.